10 Lead Magnet Examples That Grab Your Attention

-To drive traffic to the ebook landing page, Instapage puts a call-to-action at the beginning and end of its blog posts, like so…
+To drive traffic to the ebook landing page, Instapage puts a call-to-action at the bottom of its blog posts, like so…

 The call-to-action feels like a natural part of the article.
 It’s obvious, but non-intrusive.
 And leads to this landing page:

-“Ten Page design essentials that clinch conversions” and “Four Attention-grabbing headline tips” could easily stand on their own as blog posts.
+“Essential tips for your page design that clinch conversion rates” and “Tips & best practices for writing great headlines” could easily stand on their own as blog posts.
 But what makes the ebook irresistible is combining all of these topics into a single resource.
 Nice work, Instapage.